Met4FoF/agentMET4FOF/docs/UMLs.md

 In this section UML class diagrams of almost all components of agentMET4FOF are listed and shown.
 The images are click- and zoomable in the browser but can be downloaded for further investigation via right-click.

-Date of creation for all diagrams: 2021-02-03 on commit 802be6e58f911960fe630bd267d71a1cdfd7685a.
+Date of creation for all diagrams: 2021-02-03 on commit 54a48630017a62b085f1c76b3bd98fa3b12f9fba.

-We used PyCharm Professional with the settings
+We used _PyCharm Professional_ to create the diagrams in "Hierarchic Group Layout".

 ## Overview